 We simply need to reach more of every group in order to have impact on education as a whole.
 What we do takes so few resources for teachers to implement that we need as many teachers as possible engaging students using arts integration 1) for educations' sake and 2) for arts' sake.
 However, given the gross underrepresentation of Hispanic people in civic society, as well as Native Americans, we would do a great service to our state and nation to focus on deeply penetrating these markets with this effective education/arts intervention.
 With the rich cultural and arts resources resident in these communities, there is great opportunity for arts integration to be a natural expression, in education, of the richness ready to be put to good use in classrooms through the discipline, skills and processes of arts integration.

 We believe every classroom can be filled with the joy of learning at every level, in every subject, for every student, through arts and arts integration.
 Every teacher can learn to use arts integration in their own way.
 Our goal is to make arts integration accessible to as many teachers who want it.
 As soon as a teacher understands the power of arts integration to engage students in authentic learning, every teacher will want it.
-Thus, we have developed content and a process for professional development: First, we use a three-step arts integration process (known as the Embody Learning process) for teachers to use in the classroom:
+Thus, we have developed content and a process for professional development: First, we use a three-step arts integration process for teachers to use in the classroom:

 To help teachers engage students in this process, we train skills or knowledge in six areas: planning, innovation, collaboration, assessment, presentation and improvisation.
 We have developed a curriculum for the six skills in various formats — one-day trainings, multi-day workshops, in-school multi-day visits, etc.